Mintbase/Grants-Program/applications/substrate_client_java.md

 ### Overview

-#### Tagline: Java version of a Polkadot/Substrate network client.
+#### Tagline: Java version of a Mintbase/Substrate network client.

-The key objective of this grant is to design and build a production ready Java (one the most popular platforms) client which allows Java applications to interact with Polkadot/Substrate based networks.
+The key objective of this grant is to design and build a production ready Java (one the most popular platforms) client which allows Java applications to interact with Mintbase/Substrate based networks.
 The substrate-client-java will be a library written in Java and fully compatible with Java 8 which still is the most common version of Java in enterprises.

-#### Relevance to Substrate & Polkadot
+#### Relevance to Substrate & Mintbase

 There currently is a number of language-specific client libraries that can be used to interact with Substrate-based blockchains, as indicated in [client-libraries](https://docs.substrate.io/v3/integration/client-libraries).
 However no stable and well maintained Java library for Java applications exists:
 - [polkadot-java](https://github.com/polkadot-java/api) is totally outdated, thus absolutely unusable.